15 Movies That Inspire Me to Write

 Synopsis: A teenage girl dying of cancer meets a boy at a cancer-support group, and the two plan a trip to Amsterdam together to meet her favorite author.

 Why It’s Inspiring: Movies based on best-selling books can be great, and they can be awful.
 They can make you wish that your work is turned into a movie one day, or they can make you feel like locking the rights away in an airtight safe.
 The Fault in Our Stars is one of the great adaptations.
-It’s well acted, well produced, and keeps the tone of the book while still making it its own.
+It’s well-acted, well-produced, but most of all, it's well-written, keeping with the tone and basic plot structure of the book while still making it its own.
 Some of the dialogue comes straight from the book, and it’s interesting to hear the words spoken aloud.
-It also takes an overdone subject and makes it fresh and unique.
+It also takes a the overdone, tear-jerking subject of cancer and makes it fresh and unique.
 There is tragedy but also humor.
 There is sadness but also joy.
 It is the kind of well-rounded story that any writer would be proud to have their name attached to in the end credits.

 4. Garden State (2004)